-Some eBook platforms and publishers allow only a single chapter at a time, or even a very limited number of pages.
+Some ebook platforms and publishers only let you download / print / save a single chapter at a time, or even a very limited number of pages.

 The platforms which use Adobe Digital Editions (ADE) for digital rights management are most likely to impose such restrictions, which are applied even if you have installed Adobe Digital Editions.
 ADE is not available on the computers in the Libraries or Access Labs.

 EBL, ebrary, Ebsco ebooks, and CSIRO eBooks let you either "Read Online", or Download the title to your own computer and read offline.

 These platforms use Adobe Digital Editions for Digital Rights Management when you Download.

 You must set up an Adobe ID.
 (Internet Explorer 11 not supported.)

 Simply download the Bluefire Reader for Windows app or install Adobe Digital Editions software and you will be able to download your first ebook to a computer or laptop.

 It's simpler if you have a tablet.
 To download to a smart device, you only need to set up an Adobe ID, and use it in combination with the App you download to your device, such as Bluefire or Aldiko.